nayanbanik/ICTD_2021_Code/readme.txt

 5. Activate the newly created virtual environment.
 Type: activate ictd

-6. Change the directory to project folder.
-Type: cd './flml/'

-7. Download the 'model.pt' file from here: https://drive.google.com/file/d/1-MM02HiM7E68_RAo1rPw1INXSxbve37x/view?usp=sharing and put it in ./flml/static/assets' folder
+6. Download the 'model.pt' file from here: https://drive.google.com/file/d/1-MM02HiM7E68_RAo1rPw1INXSxbve37x/view?usp=sharing and put it in ./static/assets' folder

-8. Set the flask server in development mode.
+7. Set the flask server in development mode.
 Type: set FLASK_ENV=development

-9. Start the flask server.
+8. Start the flask server.
 Type: flask run

-10. Keep the window running and open a browser.
+9. Keep the window running and open a browser.
 Visit: http://127.0.0.1:5000/

-11. The site will run.
+10. The site will run.
 Input a news body on the box and click Generate Headline button.